© SBMA 2022 – all rights reserved

-With canceled doctors appointments, non-essential surgeries, and other non-essential health care procedures, it could cause lasting effects on the healthcare system and the patients.
+Canceled doctors appointments, non-essential surgeries, and other non-essential health care procedures could cause lasting effects on the healthcare system and the patients.
 If people delay care for much longer, they might skip treatment that would help them in the long run.

 Once elective surgeries resume, there might be people who are hesitant to go into hospitals and doctor’s offices due to the fear of contracting COVID-19.
 If people do get comfortable coming back into the office, it will likely cause a pile-up of appointments, which could delay life-saving surgeries that are non-essential.